 To learn how to delete a MySQL Database, see the tutorial below:

-Disclaimer: This site has no direct association with WordPress, Automattic, or any of the products discussed on this website.
-We may derive an affiliate commission from sales of services and/or products advertised on this website.
-All product images are the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.
+Disclaimer: This site has no association with WordPress, Automattic, or any of the products discussed on this site.
+We may derive a financial benefit or affiliate commission from purchases of services or products mentioned on our website.
+All images remain the copyright of their respective owners and are used only for training and illustrative purposes.

-Did you enjoy this article?
-Please feel free to share this post with anyone who can benefit from learning about WordPress using the social links below.
+Was this post useful?
+Please feel free to share this tutorial with other WordPress users using the social links below.